Generic catastrophic poverty when selfish investors exploit a degradable common resource: Reference model for the tragedy of the commons

 \subsection{Dispersion relation}

 Combining (\ref{TOC_c_max}) and (\ref{TOC_E_i}) results in

 or

-This expression holds for the stationary state, viz for the Nash equilibrium.
-Is universal in the sense that it depends on $\bar{c}$ and $N$ only implicitly via $c_{\rm max}$, but not explicitly.
+This expression holds for the stationary state, viz.\ for the Nash equilibrium.
+It is universal in the sense that it depends on $\bar{c}$ and $N$ only implicitly via $c_{\rm max}$, but not explicitly.

-Eq.~(\ref{TOC_dispersionRelation}) has the form of a dispersion relation $ E(c_i) \equiv E_i|_{\rm opt}$, providing a distinct functional relation between $c_i$ and the respective payoff.
-It is quite remarkable that the dispersion is strictly quadratic, in particular also close to marginal profitability, viz when $c_i$ is close to $c_{\rm max}$.
-It arises because the optimal investment $x_i=1-c_i/c_{\rm max}$ is linear, vanishes when $c_i\to c_{\rm max}$.
+Eq.~(\ref{TOC_dispersionRelation}) has the form of a dispersion relation, a notation borrowed from physics,\footnote{In physics, the dispersion relation describes the functional dependency of the frequency (or energy) of an excitation with respect to the controlling variable, in general the wavevector \cite{colombo2021solid}.
+In analogy, Eq.~(\ref{TOC_dispersionRelation}) specifies the relation of the payoff $E_i$ (taken to correspond to the energy) to the controlling degree of freedom, in this case the per-unit cost $c_i$. } providing a distinct functional relation between $c_i$ and the respective payoff.
+It is quite remarkable that the dispersion is strictly quadratic over the entire range, $c_i\in[0,c_{\rm max}]$, and not only close to marginal profitability.
+In the latter regime, viz.\ when $c_i$ is close to $c_{\rm max}$, the quadratic dependency arises because the optimal investment $x_i=1-c_i/c_{\rm max}$ vanishes linearly when $c_i\to c_{\rm max}$.